neurodyn/stable-audio-open-small-fine-tune/README.md

 # Fine-tuning Stable Audio Open Small

-This guide outlines the workflow for fine-tuning the "stable-audio-open-small" model using your own dataset.
-We will use Conda within WSL (Windows Subsystem for Linux) for managing dependencies and the scripts provided in the `stable-audio-tools` repository.
+This guide is a work in progress to describe the workflow for fine-tuning the "stable-audio-open-small" model using your own dataset.

+We will use Conda for managing dependencies and the scripts provided in the `stable-audio-tools` repository.

+This is not yet complete, so do not expect things to work if you try it!
+TBC!

 ## Prerequisites